This is a book review of the latest book of Charles Genoud, an international Dharma teacher, who lives in Geneva, Switzerland.

 Wisdom Publications 2020

-The style mirrors a long tradition of the skilful use of the sparsity of language to reveal a deep truth.
+The style mirrors a long tradition of the skilful use of the sparsity of language to reveal deep truths.
 Beyond Tranquillity recognises the importance of calmness of being but provides meditators and deep thinkers with regular utterances.

 Do not read through the book at a gallop but absorb a verse to squeeze out the honey.
 You can then integrate the truth of what the text revealed.